Seamus’s Short Story

 Acclaimed picture book author Heather Hart-Sussman brings a light touch to this nuanced story about acceptance, resourcefulness and love, complemented by the humor and beauty in Milan Pavlovic’s colorful paintings of Seamus’s world — where there are times to be tall and times to be small.

 Heather Hartt-Sussman graduated from Brandeis University and attended the Sorbonne.
 She has been a copywriter for BCP in Montreal, a reporter for the Hollywood Reporter, editor-in-chief for international news for TV Guide in French Canada, where she was columnist of the popular “Heather Hartt in Hollywood,” and host of E!
 Entertainment Television’s The Gossip Show.
 She is the author of the acclaimed Nana’s Getting Married trilogy and the Noni series.
 Noni Is Nervous was an Editors’ Choice book in the New York Times Sunday Book Review.
 Her books have been nominated for Blue Spruce and Shining Willow Awards.
 She lives in Toronto.

 Milan Pavlović is an illustrator and graphic artist whose drawings, illustrations, paintings and comics have been published and exhibited internationally.
-He teaches at OCAD University and Seneca College.
-He lives with his family in Toronto.
+He also illustrated Seamus’s Short Story by Heather Hartt-Sussman.
+He teaches at OCAD University and Seneca College, and lives with his family in Toronto.

 "This familiar-seeming tale about being small in a world built for the tall takes an unexpected and rewarding turn."
 Publishers Weekly

 "Readers will enjoy Seamus' solution to his conundrum as much as they will illustrator Pavlović's cartoonlike pictures … The resulting combination of text and image conspires to offer a story that is short, but big in satisfaction."
 Booklist